MartinThoma/hwrt/docs/backup.rst

                          /raw-datasets)
    -s, --small           should only a small dataset (with all capital letters)
-                         be created? (default: False) -o, --onlydropbox     don't download new files; only upload to dropbox (default: False)
+                         be created? (default: False) -o, --onlydropbox     don't download new files; only upload to DropBox (default: False)